 2026 World Cup Finals – 48 team World Cup

 FIFA was invested in a corruption scandal that saw both the FIFA President Blatter and the UEFA President Platini both suspended.
 Gianni Infantino was elected to take over in 2016 and confirmed that he liked Blatter’s idea of a 48 team World Cup.
 In January 2017 it was formally confirmed by FIFA that the 2026 World Cup would have 48 teams taking part.
 However, how will this work?

 There will be 16 groups in the Group Stage that will contain three teams in each.
 The top two teams will qualify for the Knockout Rounds that will start with 32 teams.
 After that the World Cup will continue in the same way as today.

 Those days the host country is decided by a vote that takes place in FIFA.
 Different football associations put forwards bids that are analysed by the FIFA.
 They then send inspectors to check the projects and ultimately a vote is made.
 The problem is that the ballot is secret which has in the past lead to accusation of corruption for some members of FIFA.

 FIFA Corruption Case and World Cup Scandals

 In 2015 the FBI raided the Hotel Baur au Lac in Zurich and arrested some FIFA officials.
 Switzerland is currently investigating a payment made by the FIFA President Blatter to the UEFA Michel Platini for ‘work well done’.
-Blatter and Platini were banned from all football for 8th years by the FIFA Ethics Committe in 2016.
+Blatter and Platini are banned from all football for 8th years by the FIFA Ethics Committee in 2016.